Yesterday's Enemy: Cast

+Production

+The film featured one of several anti-hero leads played by Stanley Baker in the late 1950s.

 Critical response

 Terence Pettigrew (writing in 1982) wrote "Yesterday's Enemy was criticised at the time for its depiction of British Army cruelty to the natives in a progressively desperate fight to survive.
 Nothing is done to soften the harshness of armed conflict on all concerned and the film delivers its strong anti-war message without flinching from the task."

 Andrew Spicer (writing in 2001) wrote '(Stanley) Baker's officer hero Langford in Yesterday's Enemy is no gentleman.
 Langford's dilemma is that he feels he must break the Geneva Convention and kill civilians in order to obtain the information that may save many lives.
 Langford's men dislike him, the padre and the liberal war correspondent denounce him, but they all know he is their only chance of survival.'

 Julian Upton, reviewing the film's 2009 DVD release, singled out Baker's performance.
 'The film is worth seeing for Baker's performance alone.
 A kind of proto Peckinpah anti-hero, he'll commit war crime for the greater good of the operation.....but he'll risk his life to save men he's never civil to.'